Tamasasaha/Inventory-management-system-using-JSON/README.md

 7.  in sales.json file there are already 10 purchased history along with their purchased time.

-I have created this project using JSON
+I have created this project using JSON.
-For more clear idea look int "record.json" file for the product list and "sales.json" file for puchasing history list
+For more clear idea look into "record.json" file for the product list and "sales.json" file for purchasing history list.